🇦🇹

 ist dahs in SHMAHLS OH-der BOO-ter geh-BRAH-ten

-Is this fried in lard or butter?
+Fried in lard or butter?

-Enthält das Topfen oder Ei?
+Enthalt das Topfen oder Ei?

 ent-HELT dahs TOP-fen OH-der eye

-Does this contain curd or egg?
+Contains curd or egg?

 Haben Sie eine vegane Option?